-๐Ÿ‡ช๐Ÿ‡ท Eritrea visa for Australia citizens
+๐Ÿ‡ช๐Ÿ‡ท Eritrea visa for Australians

 Australia passport holders must apply for a visa at a Eritrea consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.